mkingopng/ZeroW/operational_excellence.md

 ### 11. Maintain Documentation and Records
 - Ensure all quality-related documentation and records are controlled and maintained.
-- Implement version control and secure storage systems.
+- Implement version control and secure storage systems

 ### 12. Foster a Culture of Quality
-- Encourage a culture where quality is everyone’s responsibility.
+- Encourage a culture where quality is everyone’s responsibility
-- Recognize and reward contributions to quality improvement.
+- Recognize and reward contributions to quality improvement

 ### 13. Continuous Improvement
 - Regularly review and improve the QMS based on feedback and performance data.